 Want to see my letters of recommendation for PA school?

-Here are two letters of recommendation I received when applying for PA school.
+Here are two letters of recommendation I received when applying to PA school.
 I am not posting them here as a way to fluff my feathers but merely to serve as an example of what I included as part of my actual PA school application.
-A great letter of recommendation weighs heavily in your favor, I believe this (and a passion filled essay) is the reason that I, an average student from a state university, was able to receive an acceptance letter over many Ivy league applicants with pedigree backgrounds and 4.0 GPA's.
+A great letter of recommendation weighs heavily in your favor, I believe this (and a passion-filled essay) is the reason that I, an average student from a state university, was able to receive an acceptance letter over many Ivy league applicants with pedigree backgrounds and 4.0 GPA's.
 A great letter of recommendation must be earned.
-It comes when you provide a valuable service with the sole intent of doing your job, or providing your service for the benefit of others...[Read More…]
+It comes when you provide a valuable service with the sole intent of doing your job or providing your service for the benefit of others...[Read More…]

 Physician Assistant Letters of Recommendation: Downloadable Templates

 This download includes nine physician assistant profession specific letters of recommendation to cover most situations: